Mahmoud2B/store-front-project/README.md

 - Run `npm install`
-- Run `db-migrate db:create store_front && db-migrate db:create store_front_test` to create the databases
+- Run `db-migrate db:create store_front && db-migrate db:create store_front_test` to create the databases (if you did not yet create them)
 - Run `db-migrate up` to migrate the tables
 - if you are using Windows OS replace `export ENV=test &&` at the start of `test` script on 'package.json' file with `set ENV=test&&`
 - Run `npm run test` to run the created tests